lbryio/lbry.com/content/faq/credit-policy.md

 Sample usages of this fund include:

-- Loaning or giving to non-profit or educational publishers to maintain a namespace or make content available
+- Loaning or donating to non-profit or educational publishers to maintain a namespace or make content available
 - Partnering with charities or other non-governmental organizations with similar interests to LBRY
 - Granting to organizations in need
 - Establishing separate entities related to LBRY Inc. (e.g. a non-profit to manage the protocol)